Metrolog/Font.GOST2.304-81/latex/gost2-304/README.md

 and version 1.3 or later is part of all distributions of LaTeX version 2005/12/01 or later.

-This work has the LPPL maintenance status `maintained'.
+This work has the LPPL maintenance status 'maintained'.

 The Current Maintainer of this work is Sergey S. Betke.